-Fraser Island Camping Trip
+Fraser Island Camping Trip with the AAA Finance Family

 We set off from the Sunshine Coast early in the morning to reach Inskip Point just before low tide.
 Then a quick ferry ride across to Fraser Island and a fairly long drive up 75 mile beach.
 We had to navigate 2 hairy sections along the way – Poyungan Rocks and Yidney Rocks.
 These rocky outcrops are only passable at low tide.
 Even at low tide, the timing needs to be exact, with a quick dash through in between sets of waves.
 The alternate inland track can be quite tricky, depending on recent weather and the vehicles that have gone before you.